Prannay/Project-Collection-and-Assignment/README.md

 #Project Collection and Assignment

 This is a fork of "Project Collection and Assignment".
-Now [SunshineAggies] team is adding more features to it.
+Now [SunshineAggies] is working on this project.

 ===================
 #### Update at 11/13/2015

  - add peer evaluation
+ - update herokuapp code
+ - add notice to peer evaluation

 ===================
 #### Update at 11/01/2015